 In terms of a nose injury, the type of injury you have suffered will play a big part in the compensation payout amount.
 Particularly whether it is a fractured or broken nose, or if you have suffered a nose cartilage injury.

-Broken nose compensation amounts start at approximately £1,300 - £1,925 for fractures with a full recovery, and can go as high as £17,575 for severe or multiple fractures.*
+Broken nose compensation amounts start at approximately £1,360 - £2,010 for fractures with a full recovery, but have the potential to reach £17,575 for severe or multiple fractures.*

 If you are assaulted then you need to report the assault to the police as soon as possible, allowing for necessary medical treatment.
 You may be entitled to compensation through the Criminal Injuries Compensation Authority (CICA).
 This can apply even if the person who assaulted you was not caught by the police or even if the person was caught by the police and no action was taken.